bitpay/bitcore-node/README.md

 bitcore-node add https://github.com/yourname/helloworld
 ```

 This will create a directory with configuration files for your node and install the necessary dependencies.
-Please see the [directory](doc/modules.md) for a partial list of modules for Bitcore Node.
-If you're interested in developing a module, please see the [Module Development Guide](doc/modules-development.md).
+If you're interested in developing a module, please see the [Module Development Guide](#modules).

 ## Build & Install